 Neither Jonathan nor I were particularly thrilled to tackle this inevitable chestnut.
 I took one for the team last year when I recapped how national socialist black metal received overdue scrutiny.
 While it was nice to see some prominent voices from the metal community calling out the genre’s sinister underbelly, it’s beyond frustrating that one of the most creative and downright enjoyable styles of metal also happens to be populated by people with horrendous beliefs and judgment.
 Unfortunately (though unsurprisingly), fascism and white supremacy haven’t been expunged from the genre, let alone broader society.
 So here we are, once again tasked with dissecting a year’s worth of problematic artists and actions from the genre ew know and love.
 Thankfully, there are some positive moments along the way, but the central message still stands – there’s work yet to be done.

 There’s really no other place to start than with Taake.
 As Simon outlined in their response this past March, the band had to cancel their U.S. tour when the majority of venues disallowed them to perform there.
 This backlash — started in part by Talib Kweli, of all people — was due to the band sporting swastikas and anti-Muslim imagery in past live sets.
 Though it doesn’t appear the swastika has been a recurring theme of their live shows, displaying it out of an appropriate, educational context is really a “one time is too many” kind of offense.
-To date, these are probably the most substantial negative repercussions faced by
+To date, these are probably the most substantial negative repercussions faced by a openly bigoted black metal band.

 Simon’s post does a great job outlining why the band’s “shock value” argument is weak at best, so let me instead reiterate points I made in last year’s Kvlt Kolvmn roundup.
 Mainly, I’d like to once again dispel the notion that this is censorship, because it just plainly isn’t.
 The government didn’t swoop in and personally deport Taake from the country due to their beliefs, nor did they dictate what they’re allowed to wear and profess.
 All that happened is one business entity told another business entity that their working relationship was no longer compatible.
 That’s it.
 Though I don’t think there’s much to debate in terms of whether bigotry is acceptable, I suppose we could potentially have a discussion about whether or not Taake “deserved” to have their shows cancelled.
 But in no way, shape or form are Takke somehow owed the ability to perform their music at private establishments like those booked for their tour, in the same way they would be within their right to pull out of playing a venue if they discovered the owner has views contrary to their own.
 And if we’re going to slowly weed bigoted views out of black metal, it’s going to take boycotts from individuals, venues and labels alike to make that happen.
 Of course, Taake have still found gigs back home in Europe, but…small victories, I suppose.